The Real Reasons Your Partner Doesn’t Want to Have Sex

 B-D-S Piotr Marcinski/Shutterstock

 Sometimes people are not in the mood to be sexual—perhaps they are tired, stressed, dealing with family issues, or just not feeling it, explains Dr. Needle.
 When or if this is the case, she suggests the partner back off a little.
 “Let that be ok sometimes,” she adds.
 “If it becomes a consistent concern, address with sensitivity and ‘I’ statements, so as to not put your partner on the defensive.”
-Next, find out the 9 things that happen to your body when you stop having sex.
+Now that you have an idea why your partner may not want to get frisky, it’s natural to wonder about the things that happen to your body when you stop having sex.